 IPL: Kolkata Knight Riders' Sunil Narine reported over bowling action

-Kolkata Knight Riders spinner Sunil Narine's bowling action has been reported again after Saturday's Indian Premier League (IPL) match against Kings XI Punjab, the league has said.
+Kolkata Knight Riders spinner Sunil Narine's bowling action has been reported again after Saturday's IPL match against Kings XI Punjab, the league has said.

 "The report was made by the on-field umpires according to the IPL's suspected illegal bowling action policy," league authorities said in a statement after the match in Abu Dhabi.